grpc/proposal/A93-xds-ext-proc.md

 #### Payload Handling

-The existing ext_proc protocol's handling of request payloads has a significant impedence mismatch with gRPC.
+The existing ext_proc protocol's handling of request payloads has a significant impedance mismatch with gRPC.

 The ext_proc protocol is designed for HTTP payloads, meaning that the ext_proc client sends the raw contents of the HTTP/2 DATA frames to